The continent of Europe holds dozens of the most popular travel destinations in the world.

 But even then, you’d just have scratched the surface of what the continent has to offer.

-That’s why we’ve put together this article on the best places to travel in Europe this summer.
+That’s why we’ve put together this article on the best places to visit in Europe.

-Whatever your reason for heading to Europe this summer (and who says you even need a reason other than love of travel itself?) we’ve got you covered.
+Whatever your reason for heading to Europe this summer (and who says you even need a reason other than the love of travel itself?), we’ve got you covered.

 Check out this list of what we think are the best European destinations to visit this summer.